crasmarum/CNet/README.md

 # Examples

-## A Simple Hadamard Neural Net for MNIST
+## A Simple Complex Neural Net for MNIST

 The following code shows how to build a minimal neural net for the MNIST/Fashion MNIST datasets, using a Fourier Transform and Hadamard layers with a Gelu activation function:
 ```c++